AshKyd/CCVal/readme.md

 # CreditCard
-A class to superficially check credit card validdity using a Luhn algorithm.
+A class to superficially check credit card validity using a Luhn algorithm.

 ## Usage (Command Line)